Sunday, February 14, 2021

 Kadarusman, a native of Melbourne, Australia, builds a believable story around this idea using a diverse cast of characters.
 Louisa, is a young teen who has been sent to her family's old bush camp.
 Louisa plays the violin and is determined to earn a spot on the Toronto Symphony Youth Orchestra.
 However, she suffers from performance anxiety which can impact her audition.
 Her Uncle Rufus is the caretaker of the family bush camp and an animal conservationist.
 Mel works at The Northwest Eco Lodge, along with her son, Colin, who is a knowledgeable bushwalking guide and who also has autism spectrum disorder.

-Within the larger story of Louisa, Uncle Ruff and Colin's mission to find a thylacine they have named Ellie, on Convict Rock, is the story of Louisa's personal journey.
-She arrives on Tasmania, distracted by her worry about getting a spot in the youth orchestra back home.
+Within the larger story of the old camp and the long extinct thylacines is the story of Louisa's personal journey and how her relationship with Colin shapes that journey.
+She arrives on Tasmania, distracted by her worry about getting a spot in the youth orchestra back home and her performance anxiety.
+Even worse, she's unable to share this problem with her parents.
 When Mel announces that Colin will be coming to stay at the bush camp, Louisa is panicked. " 'Oh no, I don't think that will work, ...I have to practice a lot while I'm here.
 I have a big audition when I get back to Toronto.
 I really don't think I'll have time to- to-..."
+But Mel reassures Louisa that she will enjoy his cooking and the knowledge he has about the region.
+As it turns out, their friendship is mutually helpful.

 Louisa's initially put off by the roughness of the camp, and the presence of Colin who comes to stay at the camp.
 She's terrified of the large Huntsman spiders that inhabit her cabin and is fearful of the Tarkine forest.
 However, reading her great-grandmother Eleanor's journals, helps Louisa understand the purpose of the bush camp and to learn about the Tasmanian wildlife.
 She gradually begins to see the beauty in the forest and in the animals.
 For example, when Louisa returns to her cabin to practice for when she will be playing to attract Ellie, she spies another Huntsman spider on the wall.
-But her reaction is very different this time.
+But her reaction is very different this time. " 'As I begin to play I see something move in the corner of the cabin, near the top of the doorframe.
+A large creature with long hairy legs, but I don't scream.
+"I guess it's going to rain again, huh?'
+I ask her.
+The spider settles herself on the wooden beam.
+I take a deep breath.
+'All right,' I tell her.
+'I guess you can stay this time.' "

-By the end of her stay, Louisa becomes good friends with Colin, as she learns to accept who he is.
+By the end of her stay, Louisa is good friends with Colin, as she learns to accept who he is.
 She comes to admire his amazing knowledge of the forest and his courage in trying to make friends in high school.
 Her fear of the forest is replaced by a love for its beauty as seen when she goes for walk before leaving.
 "I reach the mossy log and sit down after checking for snakes.
 For once, I don't have my violin.
 I want to hear the music of the forest instead.
 I sit and listen to the currawongs sing their Vivaldi chorus and the rhythmic swish and sway of the towering giants above me.I close my eyes, breathe in the lemon myrtle, and listen carefully.
 I want to imprint it all in my memory forever."

 Music For Tigers is a novel that will appeal to readers interested in the natural world and conservation.
-Those readers looking for a novel that's a bit different will enjoy this story.
+Those readers looking for a novel that's a bit different will enjoy this unique story.

 Book Details: